jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (i) the land is, or is intended to be, the principal place of residence for the member or for the member and members of the member’s family; and
     (ii) the member is a qualifying person under the regulations.
 (4) A member may not make a withdrawal under this clause of more than an amount equal to the member’s accumulation less the amount of the Crown contribution (disregarding any positive or negative returns for the purpose of calculating the amount of the Crown contribution) at the time of the withdrawal.
-(5) If a person holds an estate in land in either of the following circumstances, that estate must be disregarded for the purposes of subclause (3)(b)(ii):
+(5) If a person holds an estate in land in any of the following circumstances, that estate must be disregarded for the purposes of subclause (3)(b)(ii):
   (a) the person holds the estate in land as a bare trustee:
+  (ab) the estate in land is a leasehold estate:
   (b) the person holds the estate in land as a trustee who—
     (i) is a discretionary, contingent, or vested beneficiary under the relevant trust; but (ii) has no reasonable expectation of being entitled to occupy the land as the principal place of residence for the person or the person’s family until the death of the person who currently occupies the land (the occupier) or the death of the occupier’s survivor.
-(6) In this clause, estate means a fee simple estate or a stratum estate.
+(6) In this clause, estate means a fee simple estate, a leasehold estate or a stratum estate.
 (7) It is a condition of subclause (3) that—
   (a) any withdrawal made under that provision must be paid to the member’s solicitor; and (b) the trustees may require from the member’s solicitor, before payment of the withdrawal,—